People

 Email: [email protected]

-Research Associate on the Civil War Paths project, working on feminist approaches to civil wars, gender, embodiment, and experiences of ex-fighters in Nepal.
+Research Associate and Convener of the Civil War Paths Seminar Series, working on feminist approaches to civil wars, gender, embodiment, and experiences of ex-fighters in Nepal.

 Dr Toni Rouhana